Weighted Blankets vs Lap Pads vs Weighted/Compression Vests (Comparison Guide)

 Interactive Comparison

-Feature Weighted Blanket Weighted Lap Pad Compression Vest
+Feature Weighted Blanket Weighted Lap Pad Weighted/Compression Vest

 Best For Nighttime sleep, deep relaxation Classroom focus, homework time, travel Daytime input, transitions, body awareness